tum-pbs/pbdl-book/intro.md

 Beyond standard _supervised_ learning from data, we'll look at _physical loss_ constraints, more tightly coupled learning algorithms with _differentiable simulations_, as well as extensions such as reinforcement learning and uncertainty modeling.
-These methods have a huge potential to fundamentally change what we can achieve with simulations.
+We live in exciting times: these methods have a huge potential to fundamentally change what we can achieve with simulations.